helo-head/Tally-Core2/README.md

-# Core2 ATEM Controller Version 1.1
+# Core2 ATEM Controller Version 1.2
-This version of the code allows you to control an ATEM mini or Pro (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.
+This version of the code allows you to control an ATEM Mini Pro (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.

-## Current Features (Version 1.1)
+## Current Features (Version 1.2)
 - 	4 Camera control/status buttons
 - 	12 Marco control buttons via 3 simulated pages
 - 	Ability to read network config data from an SD card